Dropkick Murphys Explain Livestreaming St. Patrick’s Day Concert In the Face of Coronavirus

 Tuesday, 17 March 2020 () Instead of Lansdowne Street, Dropkick Murphys will head to an undisclosed location in Boston today (March 17), where they'll perform their St. Patrick's Day show for a livestreaming audience.

 A law enforcement source tells 2 On Your Side they are being notified that Saturday and Sunday's parades are being cancelled in Buffalo.
-2 On Your Side has... bizjournals Also reported by •engadget •Newsday
+2 On Your Side has... bizjournals Also reported by •engadget •SeattlePI.com •Newsday

 Tweets about this

-Note: Editor’s note: Given current concerns over the novel coronavirus, it would be a good idea to check your event’s website to make sure it is not canceled or...
-Seattle Times Also reported by •SeattlePI.com •Newsday